MOOZY

 Where Does MOOZY Look?

-A board-certified pathologist reviewed attention maps across 20 representative WSIs and five encoders.
-MOOZY achieved the lowest mean semantic gap score (1.00) and near-balanced tumor vs. non-tumor attention (2.63), suggesting broad, diagnostically relevant coverage.
+A board-certified pathologist reviewed attention maps across 20 representative WSIs sampled from eight held-out evaluation cohorts and five encoders.
+MOOZY achieved the lowest mean semantic gap score (1.00, versus 1.38 for TITAN and 1.75 for PRISM) and near-balanced tumor vs. non-tumor attention (shift 2.63), suggesting broad, diagnostically relevant coverage.

 Embedding Quality